Illustrator Job Description

 Illustration Job Duties

-Your illustrator job description will include more than just creating artwork.
-You will also spend time doing the following kinds of things:
+It’s important to note that your illustrator job description will include more than just creating artwork.
+You will also spend time doing the following:

 - Communicating with customers